penx/govuk-frederic-server/README.md

   - https://strongloop.com/strongblog/best-practices-for-express-in-production-part-two-performance-and-reliability/
   - https://strongloop.com/strongblog/node-js-deploy-production-best-practice/
   - https://devcenter.heroku.com/articles/node-best-practices
+- Authentication and Sessions
   - [ ] Supports openid connect, by default set up to use Auth0 https://auth0.com/docs/protocols/oidc but extendable to other systems using config settings.
   - [ ] Configuration to allows webpack assets to be paired with roles, only serve up assets if user is authenticated and belongs to one of a given set of roles.
   - [ ] Configuration to require authentication to serve up html boilerplate and initial React entry point.
 Allow a redirect url to be specified in configuration if user is not authenticated.
   - [ ] Support [OpenID Connect Code Flow]([https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) to manage sessions and exchange Authorization Code for an ID Token that is kept in the user's session on the server.
   - [ ] Support using redis for sessions, possibly by using a combination of: connect-redis, express-session, openid-client and passport.
 Maybe use similar approach to Winston transports.
-- [ ] flag to enable ssr
-- [ ] read in feature flags from environment variables and make available to react app on front end.
-Configurable to support only sending a subset of feature flags to client.